akhil1239/Hackerrank/README.md

 # Hackerrank
-Here I provide Hackerrank solutions for beginners to understand solution and build their own journey in the world of coding by solving these questions.
+Here I provide Hackerrank solutions for beginners to understand solution and build their own journey in the world of programming by solving these questions.